Here is Eric Perrott’s speaker profile description as presented by World Trademark Review:

 Thank you to Commissioner Denison and all of the organizers for setting up this forum and for allowing me to share my experiences.
-I’m Eric Perrott and I am a trademark attorney with Gerben Law Firm.
+I’m Eric Perrott and I am a trademark attorney with Gerben IP.
 Our firm files about 700 applications every year.
 The majority of our services are flat fee prosecution services, including applications, search and risk assessments, Office Actions, and renewals.

 Our clients are often new and small businesses and are juggling the day-to-day responsibilities of running a business while also trying to protect their trademarks.
 Our clients are often forced to deal with the issue of fraudulent solicitations directly without the filter of someone like in-house counsel.
 Even when we are working with general business attorneys, it is not always immediately obvious that these solicitations are fraudulent.